-Number of slow queries running on the MySQL server.
+Number of slow queries running on the MySQL server is recorded using the metric slow_queries.
 Slow queries generate excessive disk reads, memory and CPU usage.

 Maximum Used Connections